-Pen testing or penetration testing is a security exercise in which a pen tester tries to find & manipulate vulnerabilities in a system, or mobile app, in this case.
+App pen testing is a security exercise in which a pen tester tries to find & manipulate vulnerabilities in a system, or mobile app, in this case.
 The motive is to simulate the behavior of a potential hacker and discover & mitigate the weak spots in the application.

 Here's an analogy for better understanding.
 Imagine that you have a bank, and send in a known person (employee) as a burglar whose job would be trying to enter the building and access the vaults.
 If the burglar succeeds, you, as a bank, would be able to find what went wrong and fix the same.
-And if the burglar fails to enter the vault, the security is at its best.
+And if the burglar fails to enter the vault, security is at its best.

 5 Misconceptions about Penetration Testing for Mobile Apps Debunked